Mette Klit

 Mette Klit (born 21 November 1971 in Esbjerg) is a Danish handball coach and former handballer.

 Career

 In the spring of 2011, she was the only female head coach in the Danish Women's Handball League.
-She was the head coach for Viborg HK, after replaced Jakob Vestergaard.
+She was the head coach for Viborg HK, after she replaced Jakob Vestergaard.
 Before that she was assistant coach in the club.
 In the summer break 2011 she was replaced by Martin Albertsen.
 Mette Klit joined then Viborg HK Sportscollege in leadership role.